segasai/rvspecfit/README.md

 The code here can perform radial velocity fitting and general spectral fitting with interpolated templates to any spectroscopic data.

+The library is primarily used with the PHOENIX library, but you can also use your own library of synthetic spectra (see below)

 To get started you will need to

 * Install rvspecfit